Your Licensed Queens Stairlift Specialists

 A word from Luis

 Queens is the two-family borough.
-Most of my calls start with a wood-frame, aluminum-sided house built between 1925 and 1960 where the upper unit's stair runs straight up from its own front door, and the first-floor family wants Mom to stay on the second floor without climbing it.
-Astoria, Jackson Heights, Woodside, Corona, Richmond Hill, Queens Village, St. Albans, Jamaica — same house, different block, different language at the kitchen table.
+Most of my calls start with a wood-frame, aluminum-sided house built between 1925 and 1960 where the upper unit's stair runs straight up from its own front door.
+The consultation is almost always about a parent or grandparent who has stopped going upstairs.

-My job is simple: get to your house anywhere from College Point to Howard Beach within 48 hours, measure the stair with a laser, and hand you a written price honored for 30 days.
-For Jackson Heights pre-war co-ops and Forest Hills Gardens Tudors I bring the board packet on day one.
+My job is simple: drive to your house within 24 hours, measure once, and give you a price that's honored for 30 days.
+No pressure.
+No upsells.
 Se habla español.
-For Mandarin, Cantonese, Korean, Bengali, Punjabi, Tibetan, Bosnian, Greek, Haitian Creole, or Russian I coordinate the right translator through NYC Aging Queens before the first visit — Queens is the most linguistically diverse county in the United States and that is not a marketing line, that is the job.
+For Mandarin, Cantonese, Korean, Bengali, Punjabi, Tibetan, Bosnian, Greek, Haitian Creole, or Russian I coordinate the right translator through NYC Aging Queens before the first visit.

 — Luis Ramírez, Queens